 Voluntary reporting and transparency

 To demonstrate our commitment to increased transparency on social and environmental issues, Schibsted Media Group is a member of several non-governmental organisations.
 By participating in these voluntary reporting schemes, such as the United Nations Global Compact and the Carbon Disclosure Project, we want to support global initiatives concerning these issues.
-We are also a member of organisations such as Transparency International and the CSR Media Forum.
+We are also a member of organisations such as Transparency International and the Responsible Media Forum.